 Employee engagement is said to increase by 14% (Gallup) if they are given due recognition for the hard work they put in to get their tasks done.
 An engaged employee tends to go beyond an organization’s ask of him/her.

-4. The performance evaluation process is fair.
+4. Do you feel the performance evaluation process is fair?

 When employees feel that performance evaluation is fair in the organization and there is no hidden agenda but a clear message, they tend to believe the leadership and trust them better.
 Employees who are satisfied are more engaged than their counterparts.